Military Field Medicine

-They provide medical evacuation of patients, casualties, the sick, and injured from field medical units to the mobile field hospital or fixed medical facilities.
+- They provide medical evacuation of patients, casualties, the sick, and the injured from field medical units to the mobile field hospital or fixed medical facilities.

-The Medical and Evacuation Company also provide medical treatment and evacuation on an area basis so that no soldier goes without care.
+- The Medical and Evacuation Company also provides medical treatment and evacuation on an area basis so that no soldier goes without care.

 Peninsula Falcon Hospital

-The mission of the Falcon Hospital is to provide emergency life and limb saving surgeries to the national guards who are in the battle field.
+The mission of the Falcon Hospital is to provide emergency life and limb-saving surgeries to the national guards on the battlefield.

-The Falcon Hospital also provides limited dental care, laboratory, and x-ray services.
+- The Falcon Hospital provides limited dental care, laboratory, and x-ray services.

 Military Field Medicine Highlighted Achievements

-Providing medical support to National Guard forces and allied forces, as the MFM participated, lately in providing medical support outside the Kingdom by providing the Saudi Mobile Field Hospital to Baghdad with needed physicians and paramedics; it also provided humanitarian aid following the earthquake catastrophe in the Islamic Republic of Iran.
+As the MFM participated in providing medical support to National Guard forces and allied forces, it provided medical support outside the Kingdom by providing the Saudi Mobile Field Hospital to Baghdad with needed physicians and paramedics; it also provided humanitarian aid following the earthquake catastrophe in the Islamic Republic of Iran.

-•The Military School for Allied Health Sciences formed a weekly periodic academic committee with the purpose to improve its activities, coordination, provide chances for constructive cooperative thinking, exchange ideas and opinions, and to study the remarks and comments on the departmental weekly reports.
+- The Military School for Allied Health Sciences formed a weekly periodic academic committee to improve its activities and coordination, provide chances for constructive, cooperative thinking, exchange ideas and opinions, and study the remarks and comments on the weekly departmental reports.